 A properly prepared home site is vital to the quality and durability of your home.
-Although site preparation can vary, typical site preparation for your Clayton Built® home includes the following:
+Your local home center can help you figure out what will need to be done in your specific situation, but typical site preparation for a new manufactured home includes:

 The type of land can also affect some of the site prep tasks that will need to be taken care of.
 For example, the preparation can vary if your land receives a lot of rain, is in a hilly area or is in a cold climate.
 The terrain type can affect details like:

 A professional contractor will also need to make sure your site is properly crowned, which means that the soil is built up and properly compacted to ensure any drainage goes away from your home.
 It is important to make sure your land is crowned to help prevent flooding or water from building up inside or underneath your home.

 While your home site is being prepared, it’s also time to think about any land improvement options you may want or need.
 These may vary based on your location, budget or home setup.
 Some common ones include: